microsoft/pxt-adafruit/docs/projects/rock-paper-scissors.md

 ```

-## 5
+## Step 6: Prove you're the greatest!

-After incrementing the score, display the total number of wins you have.
+After your micro:bit can add `1` to the score, show how many wins you have.

 ```blocks
 input.onButtonPressed(Button.A, () => {